 Certain kinds of figs, which rely on wasps for the pollination most likely will have the remainings of dead wasps in the fruit.
-Figs that are bought from local produce (not been commercially cultivated) will likely contain male wasp remains (the crunchy bits).
+Figs that are bought from local produce can contain wasps.
 As a result, most vegans will refuse to eat figs.

 On the other hand, some figs are seedless which does not require pollination to produce fruit.
 This types of figs are commercially cultivated and will not contain wasps.
 At first, I assumed this may have been a result of recent cultivation practices.
 But upon further research, I came across material indicating that Figs were the first cultivated plant by humans over 11,000 years ago (12,000 if you’re reading this in the year 3000).
 Sources at the bottom of the page.